susiejojo/CNN_projects/Face_recognition/README.md

-# Face recognition and verification using One-Shot Learning
+# Face recognition and verification using Siamese network

+Find implementation of Siamese network and Triplet loss function (trained on MNIST dataset) from scratch at [Siamese net](https://github.com/susiejojo/CNN_projects/tree/master/Siamese_net).

 ## Approach

 #### For face verification:

-We have used one-shot learning with the Triplet Loss function which we have written from scratch.
-By comparing the encoding obtained on a forward pass of the CNN with an input image and calculating if the distance of the encoding with that of the actual image of the person is less than a threshold, we can perform face verification.
+We have used one-shot learning on a Siamese net with the Triplet Loss function which we have written from scratch.
+By comparing the encoding obtained on a forward pass of the CNN with an input image and comparing the distance of the encoding of the anchor from the encoding of a positive image and that of a negative image, we can find out which image in the database the input image is most similar to.

 #### For face recognition: